Matei-Ciobotaru/Monit-Telegram-Alerts/README.md

 **monit.log**<br>

- An extract of the Monit log containing a Telegram alert script entry on the last line line.
+ An extract of the Monit log containing a Telegram alert script entry.